-Red Hat OpenShift Dedicated is a premium service offering, configured for each individual customer.
+Red Hat OpenShift Dedicated is a premium cloud service, configured for each individual customer.
 At the moment we do not offer a free trial or PoC for Red Hat OpenShift Dedicated, however, you can try OpenShift 3 for free on AWS to get hands on experience with the features and simplicity of OpenShift 3.

 Yes, our customer enablement team will work with you during the provisioning process to integrate your Red Hat OpenShift Dedicated instance with your existing authentication system.

-OpenID Connect (a profile of OAuth 2), Google auth, GitHub auth, and LDAP.
+OpenID Connect (a profile of OAuth 2), Google OAuth, GitHub OAuth, and LDAP.

 As an admin user, the customer has the ability to add/remove users and projects.
-Any changes to the cluster, such as requesting additional nodes, can be requested via the support portal.
+Any changes to the cluster, such as updating authentication integration or VPN settings, can be requested via the support portal.

 Updates to the platform will be managed by the operations team and customers will be notified in advance of any maintenance schedules for updates.

 Red Hat will provide updates via a custom status portal.
 The customer enablement team will help you subscribe to status through the web page so you are always informed of any notifications.

 Red Hat OpenShift Dedicated currently supports Node.js (0.10, 4), PHP (5.5, 5.6), Python (2.7, 3.3, 3.4, 3.5), Ruby (2.0, 2.2, 2.3), and Perl (5.16, 5.20).
 Java (6, 7, 8, EE) are available via optional JBoss Middleware Services (JBoss EAP and JBoss Web Server).